Global Environmental Change

 Advising & Registration:

-Meet with Ms. Allison Bredder to have your advising block removed.
+Meet with Mr. Byron Marroquin to have your advising block removed.
 He will work with you during scheduling and registration.
-She will make sure you stay on track to complete your ENSP major requirements.
-You’ll need to meet with her each semester before you will be able to register for courses so she can remove your mandatory advising block.
-She can help with questions about administrative issues such as registration and general university policies and resources.
+He will make sure you stay on track to complete your ENSP major requirements.
+You’ll need to meet with him each semester before you will be able to register for courses so he can remove your mandatory advising block.
+Byron can also help with questions about administrative issues such as registration and general university policies and resources.
 Begin this process at least 2 weeks early to be sure you can register on time.